pedrovponte/PLOG-project/README.md

 To choose a computer move we use the predicate `choose_move(+GameState, +Player, +Level, -Move)`, where `Level` will be 'random' or 'greedy', the two difficulties we implemented in our game.

-First `valid_moves(+GameState, +Player, -ListOfMoves)` is used to get all the possible moves, and then we will choose a move from `ListOfMoves` according to the level, explaind in the sections below.
+First, `valid_moves(+GameState, +Player, -ListOfMoves)` is used to get all the possible moves, and then we will choose a move from `ListOfMoves` according to the level, explained in the sections below.

 #### **Level 1 - Random**